Volkswagen and unions: China

 Volkswagen Group China has operated since 1984 in China, with the establishment of joint venture SAIC Volkswagen followed by FAW-Volkswagen in 1991 and JAC in 2017.
-Independent trade unions in China are generally banned, with the All-China Federation of Trade Unions (ACTFU) being the only permitted one.
+Independent unions in China are banned, with the All-China Federation of Trade Unions (ACFTU) being the only permitted one.
 80% of VW China's 23,000 employees are unionized, and include a Works Council structure.

-In February 1999, InterSoli launched the China working group, in part to address the numerous human rights issues in China and limited trade union democracy.
+In February 1999, InterSoli launched the China working group, in part to address the numerous human rights issues in China and limited union democracy.
 In 2010 for the first time, China was present in the Global Works Council meeting.

 FAW-VW labour dispute

 In 2016, Chinese legislation regarding temporary work expired.
 Temporary workers of the Changchun FAW-Volkswagen (FAW-VW) plant sought collective bargaining with ACFTU, FAW-VW and temporary agencies to represent 3,000 agency workers.
 Workers argued their working conditions not only breached Chinese labour law, but also Volkswagen's Global Framework Agreement "Charter on Temporary Work".

-Temporary worker demands included equal pay between them and regular employees of FAW-VW, a conversion of temporary contracts into permanent ones, and limitting the reliance on temporary workers.
+Temporary worker demands included equal pay between them and regular employees of FAW-VW, a conversion of temporary contracts into permanent ones, and limiting the reliance on temporary workers.
 After several unsuccessful rounds of bargaining and an unsuccessful court petition, hundreds of workers organized a protest in the front of the factory gate in February 2017 under the slogan "equal pay for equal work".

 Following another demo organized on 21 May, three worker representatives, Fu Tianbo, Wang Shuai, and Ai Zhenyu were detained by police on 26 May.
 Shuai and Zhenyu were released, while Tianbo remained in custody on the accusation of "disturbing public order".
 A Volkswagen spokesperson told Frankfurter Rundschau, due to the criminal charges, there was nothing further they could do for Tianbo.
-In contrast, Han Dongfang, a Chinese labour activist and founder of China Labour Bulletin told Frankfurter Rundschau newspaper, that VW Group, IG Metall and VW Works Councils could do much more to support Tianbo, for example insist on visiting Tianbo in jail.
+In contrast, Han Dongfang, a labour activist and founder of China Labour Bulletin told Frankfurter Rundschau newspaper, that VW Group, IG Metall and VW Works Councils could do more to support Tianbo, like visiting Tianbo in jail.
 In November 2018, Tianbo was found guilty but exempted from further punishment.